limuir/goby3-course/homework/day2-comms/day2-comms_assignment.md

 Now we're only sending 26 bytes (two NavigationReports) every 10 seconds, so we should see our `health_status_good` messages take priority behind the `NavigationReport`s but then `health_status_failed` should come through right away.

+Watch the vehicles on the GEOV display.
+What do you notice about the AUV NavigationReport messages?
+Why is this happening and what do you think can be done about this?
+If possible, improve this situation (without increasing the throughput).

 ## Wrap up